-Suppose $\mathbf{a}$ on the right-hand side represents the output of some combinational circuit, CC.
-In this case, $\mathbf{a}$ represents the value of $\mathbf{x}$ , the trivial combinational circuit whose output is the constant 10.
-This statement says that in the sequel, i.e. in the text following the statement within the current scope, $\mathbf{a}$ represents the output of a new combinational circuit, namely the output of a multiplier both of whose inputs are fed by CC.
-In other words, this statement incrementally describes a new combinational circuits.
+This statement says that in the sequel, i.e. in the text following the statement within the current scope, a represents the output of a new combinational circuit, namely the output of a multiplier both of whose inputs are fed by CC.
+In other words, this statement incrementally describes a new combinational circuit from existing combinational circuits.